 After studying Physics at King’s College, London, I worked briefly as a journalist in my birthplace Cyprus, and published a Greek-language magazine called “Introspection.”
 I then created the first private radio station on the island whilst working in our family-owned media group.
 I eventually became the COO of the group.
 In 1999, at the age of 35, I heeded the call of a mid-life crisis and left the business world to retreat to a hillside country house for four years.
 There, I read books, wrote, and meditated on the meaning of life.

-For now, I reside in the countryside in a cottage amid orange groves and olive trees, outside the historic seaside town of Nafplio in Greece.
-Here I mainly read and write.
+I now reside in Paphos, Cyprus, where I mainly read and write.
 I live with my partner Jane Kayantas, whom I met on the third day of my journey – but let’s not go there.

 In the photo above, it is more than obvious that I am elated at finally getting my hands on a fresh nutmeg seed, the little object whose quest set off the European Age of Discovery five centuries ago, and finally led to Magellan’s first circumnavigation of the globe.